Sambi85/rollcall/DEV_NOTES.md

   - tracks duration
   - has a description
   - tracks creature it belongs to

+**More on Special Events Class**
+- tracks name
+- tracks description
+- tracks frequency
+- tracks tracker it belongs to

 **Manual Testing with CURL commands**
 Trackers Controller